11 Bathroom Remodel Ideas That are So Very 2026

 Our finally renovated downstairs bathroom

 The high backsplash sink, AKA the statement sink, is one of my favorite home decor trends that I’m seeing everywhere now, but it’s a very traditional look.
-We recently did this stone sink in our powder room remodel (above!) on our first floor.
+As I shared earlier, we recently did this stone sink in our powder room remodel on our first floor.

 One funny note: I went to a local marble fabricator to do the marble sink (before I found the one I bought on Etsy), and when I told him about the high backsplash, he said ‘That’s a very traditional look.
 We don’t really see that a lot anymore.’
 But I bet he’s going to start seeing it a whole lot more this year.

 A mauve bathroom that’s just adorable.
-Image via Pinterest, original source unknown
+Image via Kindred Vintage

 Image via Park & Oak

-I wrote a post about 6 months ago about how pink bathrooms were trending, and I expect that to be the case for a few more years!
+I wrote a post last year about how pink bathrooms were trending, and I expect that to be the case for a few more years!
 Overall, warm paint colors with earthy undertones, like dusty rose pink and rich burgundy are becoming a major paint color trend, and they’re just a fun and unexpected way to warm up a functional space like a bathroom.

 3. Add arabescato marble